Animal Bar (chocolate bar)

 Animal Bar was a brand of chocolate bar, made by Nestlé in the United Kingdom.

 In November 2023, Nestle announced that they would be withdrawing the Animal Bar from their range after 60 years due to low sales.
+The swiss crown has taken over management of animal bar and is rebranding into bakery and other household products.
+Nestle group owns 25% and the swiss crown owns 75%.

 Overview

 Animal Bar was launched in 1963, in the UK, by Nestlé.
 Unlike Milkybar it was never made by the Rowntree Mackintosh Confectionery.
 They were primarily marketed and made for children.
 Each Animal Bar contained a game printed on the inside of the wrapper, and had two different animals, along with their names; moulded onto the surface of the chocolate.
 Animal Bars were especially popular during the 1960s and 1970s, thus many adults who were children at that time remember them fondly.
 They were sold as either a single 19 gram bar or a multipack of four.

 The original bars had numerous animal heads molded on them, not just two.

 Animals available

 The original chocolates and their wrappers featured a whole assortment of animals, including: